curvenote/blog/content/blog/curvenote-on-the-command-line.md

 Key commands for building websites locally are:

-- `curvenote init` - initialize a folder with a `curvenote.yml` with `project` and `site` configuration.
+- `curvenote init` - initialize your folder with a `curvenote.yml` file containing `project` and `site` configuration
-- `curvenote start` - build the website, start a local web server, and open a preview in a web browser
+- `curvenote start` - build your website, start a local web server, and open a preview in your web browser (this preview will update in real time as you update content!)
 - `curvenote deploy` - deploy your website to Curvenote's free hosting services

-Provided you have content in a Markdown or Juptyer Notebook ready and available locally, you can get a website started, previewed, and deployed to the web in just a few minutes.
+Provided you already have content in Markdown files or Juptyer Notebooks, you can get a website started, previewed, and deployed to the web in just a few minutes.

 Here is a demo where Rowan got a full live demo done in 2 minutes and 54 seconds. 🚀